Santa Catarina (state): Roads

-International Airport
+Airports

+As it is a state without large metropolises, with cities with no more than 600 thousand inhabitants, Santa Catarina has some important airports spread across the state.
+Five of them carry out commercial flights:

-Florianópolis is served by Hercílio Luz International Airport for both domestic and international flights.
+Florianópolis, the capital, is served by Hercílio Luz International Airport for both domestic and international flights.
 The traffic has grown significantly and in October 2019, a new airport was opened to serve 2.7 million passengers a year.

-The architectural design of the new airport was chosen by a public competition held by Infraero in partnership with the Brazilian Architects Institute (IAB).
-Among the over 150 original entries, the proposal of São Paulo architect Mário Bizelli was chosen.
-The construction work will be tendered in 2005 and should be finished in two years.
+In Navegantes, there is the Navegantes Airport, the second largest in Santa Catarina and the main gateway to the Vale do Itajaí Region, made up of 12 municipalities with a GDP of R$49 billion, which corresponds to 15.3% of the state's GDP.
+The airport has a capacity for 3.5 million passengers per year.

+In Joinville, there is the Joinville-Lauro Carneiro de Loyola Airport, which serves the largest city in the state of Santa Catarina, with 590 thousand inhabitants.
+The Joinville region is responsible for 18.3% of the state's GDP and is one of the most important industrial hubs in the development of the south of the country.
+The airport has a capacity for 800 thousand passengers/year.

+In Chapecó, there is the Chapecó Airport, which serves the largest city in the west of the state.
+The airport handles around 500,000 passengers per year.

+In the area close to Criciúma, Brazil's famous coal region, Jaguaruna Regional Airport was opened in 2014, which in 2023 handled around 120,000 passengers per year.

 Ports

-The state has five specialized ports — Itajaí, São Francisco do Sul, Itapoá, Imbituba and Navegantes — the first two being of great importance.
+The state has five specialized ports—Itajaí, São Francisco do Sul, Itapoá, Imbituba and Navegantes—the first two being of great importance.
 São Francisco do Sul is a major exporter of soy, wood and cellulose, and importer of steel material, such as steel bars and coils, in addition to fertilizers and urea.
 Itajaí exports a lot of chicken, wood and meat products and imports mechanical and electronic products, chemicals and miscellaneous textiles.
 Imbituba represents a coal terminal and Laguna, a fishing port.
-Itajaí had a cargo movement of 18.9 million tons in 2021, and São Francisco do Sul, 13.6 million, being among the 10 largest in the country.
+Itajaí had a cargo movement of 18.9 million tons in 2021, and São Francisco do Sul, 13.6 million, being among the ten largest in the country.